Essays on the rooms

-Writing on environmental wellbeing, calm home design, sensory living, neurodivergent support, sleep, cortisol, and the science of how the rooms we move through are quietly building, or quietly draining, the people inside them.
+Writing on environmental wellbeing, calm home design, sensory living, and the science of how the rooms we move through are quietly building, or quietly draining, the people inside them.

 Every wall, every light, every texture is talking to your nervous system.
 Most of it is talking too loudly.
 These essays are how we begin to turn the volume down.